MatevosyanDavid/lazy-image-reactjs/README.md

 - Lazy-loading of images or other content as a page is scrolled.
 - Implementing "infinite scrolling" web sites, where more and more content is loaded and rendered as you scroll, so that the user doesn't have to flip through pages.
 - Deciding whether or not to perform tasks or animation processes based on whether or not the user will see the result.
+- `dataSrc` attribute allows you to display a placeholder image before displaying a real image

 ```js
 import LazyImage from 'lazy-image-reactjs';